MeAkash77/Flow-List-FullStack-Task-Management-System/README.md

 # Flowlist - A Full Stack Task Management System with Next.js

-Welcome to **Flowlist**, a full-stack, lightweight, and simple to-do application built using **Next.js** with both backend and frontend integrated seamlessly.
+Welcome to **Flowlist**, Full Stack Task Management System application built using **Next.js** with both backend and frontend integrated seamlessly.

 This project shows the power of **Next.js** and serves as a practical demonstration of using Next.js as a complete full-stack framework, incorporating authentication, dark mode, and local storage for data persistence.